rohansonne123/Bynry_frontend_RohanSonne/README.md

 📌 Project Overview
 This project is a React-based Profile Viewing Web Application that allows users to view, search, filter, and manage profiles with an interactive Mapbox-powered map.
 Admins can add, edit, or delete profiles dynamically.

-📷 Demo Screenshot
-(Add a screenshot or GIF of your project here)

 ✨ Features
 ✅ Profile Management – View, search, and filter profiles.